Ionized Plasma and Neutral Gas Coupling in the Sun's Chromosphere and Earth's Ionosphere/Thermosphere: Basic Properties

 \section{Basic Properties}

 In this section, basic properties of the Sun's chromosphere and Earth's I/T are presented and compared.
-As we will show quantitatively, there are both significant similarities and substantial differences between these environments. { From fundamental principles, we deduce qualitative implications about how the majority neutral and minority plasma constituents couple hydrodynamically in both atmospheres. { In \S \ref{electrodynamics} we will discuss how they couple principally magnetohydrodynamically in the chromosphere (where conductivity is generally high) but electrodynamically in the I/T (where the conductivity is low).}} Several of the following general introductory considerations are elaborated on in more detail in the later sections of the paper, which deal with the governing multi-fluid equations, { generalized Ohm's law and its low-frequency limit}, { the mobility of plasma}, electromagnetic energy transfer, and { common plasma processes occurring in both atmospheres.}
+As we will show quantitatively, there are both significant similarities and substantial differences between these environments. { From fundamental principles, we deduce qualitative implications about how the majority neutral and minority plasma constituents couple hydrodynamically in both atmospheres.
+Then in \S \ref{electrodynamics} we will discuss how they couple principally magnetohydrodynamically in the chromosphere (where the fluctuating and ambient magnetic fields frequently are of the same magnitude) but electrodynamically in the I/T (where the fluctuating fields are far smaller than the ambient field, in general).} Several of the following general introductory considerations are elaborated on in more detail in the later sections of the paper, which deal with the governing multi-fluid equations, { generalized Ohm's law and its low-frequency limit}, the mobility of plasma and electric currents, electromagnetic energy transfer, and the Rayleigh-Taylor instability.